dominicbales/water-scheduler/README.md

 - &#x2714; No plants are watered on Saturdays or Sundays
 - &#x2714; Each plant is watered on its desired schedule or as close as possible, taking into acount weekends

+### Demo

+You can view the demo of the application here (https://soterox.github.io/water-scheduler/) or run it locally by following the steps below

 ### How to Run

 In order to run this project you must first make sure you have Yarn installed and after that you must cd into the project directory and run: